 My name is Maxime Le Guyader, my artist name is SUFFER THE JOY

 I was born in Angers, France in 1992.
 After spending few years in Barcelona, I’m now living in Brussels, Belgium.
 My life today is split between painting, tattooing, sewing, skateboarding and collecting art stuffs from my travels.

 I can use differents mediums from cupboard to canvas, I like to find most of my supplies and give a second life to any materials.
 I’m attracted in big scale artworks because of the freedom of movement it gives and the facility to express myself in it, a real transmission of what I have in mind during the creative process.

 « Art allows me to discuss any subjects and to confront opinions. »

-I usually paint Masks and write things around, I like to make jokes, to play with words and to talk about society and sensitive subjects with a touch of humor.
+I usually paint Masks and write things around, I like to play with words, make jokes and to talk about society and sensitive subjects with a touch of humor.
 A paradoxical approach of the world I'm living in.

-I want people to react to what they are looking/reading and why not change there point of view.
+I want people to react to what they are looking/reading and why not change there point of view on variable subjects.